 - Immunoglobulin A (IgA)

-- IgA anti-tissue transglutaminase antibodies (tTGA)
+- IgA anti-tissue transglutaminase antibodies (anti-tTG IgA)

-- IgA anti-endomysial antibodies (AEA)
+- IgA anti-endomysial antibodies (EMA IgA)

-Almost all infants and children will have the endoscopy and biopsies done under anesthesia, which will guarantee that they will neither feel nor remember the procedure.
+Almost all children will have the endoscopy and biopsies done under anesthesia, which will guarantee that they will neither feel nor remember the procedure.
 The endoscope is a thin, flexible tube with a built-in camera system that allows the doctor to see inside the body.
-The endoscope slides over the tongue, down the esophagus (food tube), and into the stomach and then the intestine.
+The endoscope slides over the tongue, down the esophagus and into the stomach and then the intestine.
 Using the endoscope, tiny pieces of the intestine are removed to check for damage.

 Sometimes a genetic test is done for celiac disease.
 This test will determine the presence of two genes, HLA-DQ2 and DQ8, which are present in most people with celiac disease and absent in most people who do not have the disease.
 However, the genetic test cannot give a final answer about whether a person has celiac disease.
-A positive test is found in about 30% of the US population but only about 1% of the population will develop the disease.
+A positive test is found in about 30-40% of the US population but only about 1% of the population will develop the disease.
 A negative test makes it very unlikely that a person has celiac disease but does not completely rule it out.

 A person must be eating gluten to be tested for celiac disease.
 If a person stops eating foods with gluten before being tested, the body will stop producing the antibodies that are associated with the injury from gluten.
 The results of either the screening blood tests or endoscopy with biopsies may be falsely negative.